sophietenhoor/book/book/lecture1/recap.md

 Let's recap how to solve a structure using differential equations.

+> We'll investigate the differences between solving structures with differential equations and the matrix method.
+Furthermore, you'll need differential equations in the matrix method itself to define some default elements.

 Given is a cantilever beam with a distributed load:

 ```{figure} bending1field.svg